Coronavirus: Important Information

-The South and West Yorkshire FLO is hosted by the West Yorkshire Archaeology Advisory Service which remains closed to the public.
-We are working on plans to reopen our buildings across West Yorkshire to visitors.
-This will happen in a phased way.
+The South and West Yorkshire FLO is hosted by the West Yorkshire Archaeology Advisory Service which has now started to reopen to visitors in a phased way.
 The key priority is ensuring that our spaces will be safe for both public and staff, and that we have the appropriate procedures, and staffing levels in place for us to follow government guidelines.
-We aim to begin our reopening programme from late summer.
-We are also working with our partner museums to plan for future PAS Finds Surgeries, and we will provide further updates as soon as possible.
-Childcare responsibilities mean the South and West Yorkshire FLO will only be able to work part-time until September.
+I (Amy) hope to be able to start offering finders appointments from late September.

 Finds Recording in Yorkshire

 We remain unable to take in new finds for recording or return those already deposited.
 Please keep hold of any finds you would like to have recorded, individually bagged and labelled with the minimum 6-figure grid reference and date of discovery, for full recording at a later date in accordance with the Code of Practice for Responsible Metal-Detecting in England and Wales.

 We are continuing to explore ways of reaching out to finders and record their finds in a safe and sustainable manner throughout this period.
 We have produced a series of new protocols and risk assessments which we hope will help with this.